 - Drinking enough water, particularly lemon water.
 Lemons alkalize your body and contain a soluble fiber called pectin, which helps with weight loss.

-By aiding your body’s natural detoxification processes, you’ll keep your body healthy and your weight under control.
+When the goal is losing weight after 40, aiding your body’s natural detoxification processes will keep your body healthy and your weight under control.

 6. Get More Sleep